 These noise emissions should also not cause noise nuisance to the closest, noise-sensitive receivers.

 The first step in a Noise Impact Assessment is the undertaking of an environmental noise survey (manual, or automated).
 This enables the appraisal of the noise source under investigation, or the background noise profile of the area that is being assessed.
 If vibration is a factor that needs to be assessed, then vibration measurements will also accompany the noise measurements, either in the form of a manual, or automated survey.

-All acquired data would then be analysed and its statistical trends would be compared to relevant Standards and Good Practice Documents such as BS8233, WHO Guidelines for Community Noise, Design Manual for Roads and Bridges and BS4142.
-Noise and vibration control measures would be proposed, while robust noise management schemes would be drafted in order to be incorporated into an overall Environmental Impact Assessment which is often necessary in this type of projects.
+All acquired data is then analysed and its statistical trends would be compared to relevant Standards and Good Practice Documents, such as BS8233, WHO Guidelines for Community Noise, BS4142, or BS6472.